 Both are products related sites.
 But only the first domain name contains the keyword “Products”.
-So it’s a keyword rich domain name.
-The second domain name is a unique name which is more branded than the first one.
+So it’s a keyword-rich domain name.
+The second domain name is a unique name that is more branded than the first one.

 Keywords Rich Domain can be two types – Exact Match Domain (EMD) and Partial Match Domain (PMD).
 Let’s see an example:

 - Exact Match Domain: BestProductsForAcne.com

 - Partial Match Domain: BestProducts.com

 EMD doesn’t look good.
 People used to buy EMD for affiliate marketing purposes.
 A few years ago, it was easy to rank an exact match domain.
 But things have changed.
 Now EMD doesn’t work.
 So stay away from EMD.

 On the other hand, Partial Match Domain is doing good.
 As it contains a related keyword, it’s easy to understand what’s the blog about.
 And it’s not so tough to make it brandable.

 Branded Domain-Name has nothing to do with the keyword of the niche.
 It’s a unique name.
 For example, Labnol.org is a technology blog.
 The domain doesn’t represent its niche.
 In fact, Labnol has no meaning.

 The best thing about the branded domain is, it allows you to switch the niche without changing the name.
 You can also extend your niche.
 Once you have decided, which kind of domain you want to pick, let’s move to other points.

 2. Make It Easy To Pronounce and Spell